Alien Hominid: Plot

 The Alien Hominid that the game follows is flying over Earth when the FBI intercept its spacecraft, sending it crashing down to the planet.
 While the alien lies unconscious from the crash, FBI agents promptly steal its ship, causing it to go after the FBI to get the ship back, with the help of young citizens of the city, known in the game as "fat kids".
 Upon retrieving the ship, the alien flies right into a Soviet missile that was traveling towards America, detonating it and sending the alien crashing down into Russia.
 The alien then retrieves the ship a second time, before being captured by an Area 51 spaceship.
 While being transported in a cage by an Area 51 agent across the desert, a bump in the road causes the cage to fall out from behind and break, freeing the alien.
 During the alien's third search for his ship, he befriends a sentient eyeball that piloted robots the alien fought previously.
 While the eyeball helps the alien, a similar-looking buff alien fights the alien as the agents cheer it on.
 After defeating the buff alien, the "fat kids" seize an Area 51 truck, place the alien and eyeball back in the alien's ship, set it to take off, and begin to drive away.
 With the Area 51 agents on the kids' tail, the alien places a tractor beam over the kids, lifting them out of the truck.

+Development and release

+Development started in 2002 when artist Dan Paladin created the alien character and approached Newgrounds founder Tom Fulp to discuss making a web game.
+They decided to make a run and gun game inspired by Metal Slug, Contra, and Gunstar Heroes.
+Alien Hominid was released for Adobe Flash on Newgrounds in August 2002.
+Its success prompted Fulp, Paladin, John Baez, and Brandon LaCava to form The Behemoth to develop an expanded console version.
+They experimented with using 3D rendered versions of the characters at first, but scrapped the idea as "it was totally lacking the charm and character of the original."
+The console version took 18 months to develop with a full-time team of 8 people and a budget of $1.3 million, funded by merchandise sales.
+The Behemoth pitched it to 40 publishers, who doubted the game's commercial viability and rejected it.
+Baez set up a display at the first US Game Connection in 2004.
+The feedback led to publisher negotiations and meetings with European publishers.
+Alien Hominid was released for the PlayStation 2 and GameCube in November 2004, with the J2ME and Xbox following in May 2005 and the Game Boy Advance version in February 2006.